kevinolega/callcentertrainingtips/_posts/2015-09-18-master-your-mind-by-learning-about-your-negative-self-talk.md

 The next day I lost my keys.
 My house keys, my work locker keys, my gym locker keys and my bike keys.
 I can’t use my bike until I buy a new bike lock.
 I didn’t really notice how I lost it.

 I was feeling pretty good.
-I’ve been listening to Tara Brach and the lessons I learned was to <strong>accept reality and move forward without seeking, wishing, or insisting on changing the results of the situation because that’s all in the past.
-What happened just happens and it’s unnecessary to add emotion that would hurt me further in the situation.</strong>
+I’ve been listening to Tara Brach and the lessons I learned was to **accept reality and move forward without seeking, wishing, or insisting on changing the results of the situation because that’s all in the past.
+What happened just happens and it’s unnecessary to add emotion that would hurt me further in the situation.**

-<strong>The appearance of seemingly god-sized problems and obstacles are a reminder to you that God is in your party</strong> (a term used in RPG games and also means group or team) <strong>and that God sized battles are God’s battles and all I need to do is to trust God to win though every now and then I’ll be called in to contribute.</strong>
+**The appearance of seemingly god-sized problems and obstacles are a reminder to you that God is in your party** (a term used in RPG games and also means group or team) **and that God sized battles are God’s battles and all I need to do is to trust God to win though every now and then I’ll be called in to contribute.**

 I’ll just buy a new phone, I tell myself.
 I’ll pay off my card and buy a new one with a few days.
 I have some cash I tell myself.
 I’ll just wait for the announcement for the iPhone 6s on September 9 see if it’s worth it, decide on whether I should upgrade or get the same model as I lost (iPhone 6) and get myself another one.